 The Prater ticket office

 The Vienna Pass Customer Service Center is by far the easiest place to pick up your passes.
-Located in the underground station opposite the State Opera House (Opernpassage), you'll find the helpful staff of Vienna Sightseeing ready to help you select a pass that best suites your travel needs.
+Located in the underground station opposite the State Opera House (Opernpassage), you'll find the helpful staff of Vienna Sightseeing ready to help you select a pass that best suits your travel needs.

 Getting Around with the Vienna Pass